rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 **Virtual Machine** sets how many CPUs and how much memory the VM gets.
 **Kubernetes** enables the cluster and picks its version.

-That's a short list next to Rancher Desktop 1.x, and the missing sections are still in the source, commented out.
-Each one comes back when the field behind it exists on the `App` object and the daemon knows how to reconcile it.
+That's a short list next to Rancher Desktop 1.x.
+More settings will be reintroduced as they are added to the `App` object and implemented by the daemon.
-Container engine selection, allowed images, and the WSL integrations are all waiting on that.

 ## It's an API client